Low carb and keto mashed cauliflower with butter, Parmesan and garlic tastes amazing. Who needs mashed potatoes?

 What to serve with mashed cauliflower?

-Mashed cauliflower is a very versatile side dish that you can serve with almost anything.
+This is a very versatile side dish that you can serve with almost anything.
 It’s especially good when you make a saucy dish and want to serve it on something that would absorb the yummy juices.
-I often serve mashed cauliflower with the following saucy dishes:

-I also use cauliflower mash to top my healthy, low carb shepherd’s pie.
+I also use it to top my healthy, low carb shepherd’s pie.
 It’s wonderful when topped with roasted garlic!
 And obviously, you can serve it with any dish that you would traditionally serve with mashed potatoes, such as ribeye roast.

 What about leftovers?